oyvsyo/color-bottles-puzzle/README.md

 ```

 ### 📈 Objective
-make bottles full with one color or empty -> 📊
+Make bottles full with one color or empty -> 📊

 ### 📌 Rules
-you can pour color water from one bottle to another only if destination bottle is not full, is empty or have same color on top.
+You can pour color water from one bottle to another only if destination bottle is not full, is empty or have same color on top.

 ## 🕹️ Controls
 To pour from bottle 3 to bottle 5 just type '3 5' and enter
 If number of bottles less then 10, you can ommit the space 💥
 Also you can pour multiple times by 1 hit 🔥 - just type in a row
 like '5671' or '5 6 7 1' - will pour 5 to 6 and then 7 to 1
 🔴 To exit - type 'q'
 🔮 Good luck !!

 Examples of a game (monospaced font in console work just fine):